By Ashok Prasad, Founder, Niyyam

 Can mutual funds double money?

-Yes, over time, depending on returns.
+Yes, over time depending on returns.

 How long does it take?

-Can I double my money in 3 years?
+Can I double money in 3 years?

 Not safely or consistently.